kamilmielnik/scrabble-solver/packages/word-lists/README.md

 # @scrabble-solver/word-lists

-Fetches array of words of a given locale.
+Fetches array of all words in a given language.